 Some case types follow predictable, sequential steps.

-Others may have a flexible series of updates that can occur in any order.
+Others may have a flexible set of updates that can occur in any order.

 Hona is designed to support both approaches.